r-dent/EliminationMenu/README.md

     EliminationMenu.Item(value: "SomeOtherValue", title: "Second"),
     EliminationMenu.Item(value: UIImage(named: "filename"), title: "Third"), // You can use values of any kind.
     EliminationMenu.Item(value: "...or a view", title: "Fourth"),
-    "Just a String"
+    "Just a String",
+    MyCustomType(customProperty: true, someOtherProperty: 5)
 ]
 menu.items = menuEntries
 ```

 *Hint*: The default type `EliminationMenu.Item` can be used to populate the menu.
 But you can also make your own types conform to `EliminationMenuItem` and use them directly.
 `String` already conforms to it.
 So you can use Strings as menu items.
+See the example project for an overview.

 ### Create Menu